jackiboy/flagpack/README.md

 ```

 **Flag SVG paths:**
-You will always need to override these variables if you are going to use the sass files.
+You will always need to override these variables if you are going to use the sass files directly in your project.

 * `$fp-4x3-path` is for the **4x3** (rectangle) formats.
 * `$fp-1x1-path` is for the **1x1** (square) formats.